naacl2022-reproducibility-track/naacl2022-reproducibility-track.github.io/_tutorial/04_submitting.md

 ```
 If this step succeeds and it is the final output you want to reproduce with your container, then you can proceed to submit your Docker container's information to the Reproducibility Track in the next step.
 Otherwise, please investigate the Beaker job's logs to identify what went wrong.

+As a reminder, if you used a cloud service to develop your Dockerfile, terminate it after you are finished working so you are not charged for when the machine is not in use.

 ## Submission Form